Old English Sheepdog Health Issues

 Old English Sheepdogs are predisposed to several health conditions including hip dysplasia, hypothyroidism, cataracts.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 60-100 lbs and lifespan of 10-12 yrs, the Old English Sheepdog requires thoughtful care tailored to their specific breed characteristics.
-The Old English Sheepdog occupies a unique position among large breeds, weighing 60-100 lbs and carrying a temperament shaped by the herding group's heritage.
+Weighing around 60-100 lbs and lifespan of 10-12 yrs, the Old English Sheepdog has specific care needs shaped by its genetics and build.
+The Old English Sheepdog stands out among large breeds, weighing 60-100 lbs and carrying a temperament shaped by the herding group's heritage.

 Genetic Screening